icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Angular Material CDK - a11y](https://material.angular.io/cdk/a11y/overview) - The a11y package provides a number of tools to improve accessibility.
 * [PrimeNG](https://primeng.org/guides/accessibility) - PrimeNG accessibility guide.
 * [astral-accessibility](https://github.com/verto-health/astral-accessibility) - An open-source accessibility widget written in Angular.
+* [a11y-accessibility-first](https://github.com/gagdmac/a11y-accessibility-first) - An Angular template compliant with WCAG 2.2, incorporating an accessibility component to enhance overall accessibility in your project.

 #### AI